Didisimmons/LILELI-QUIZ-GAME/test.md

 ![Stylesheet validation ](assets/images/css_validation.png)

-* [JSHint validation ](https://jigsaw.w3.org/https://jshint.com/): This was used to validate our Javascript code used on the quiz page.
-The code was found to be free from all errors.
-See screenshots below.
+* [JSHint validation ](https://jigsaw.w3.org/https://jshint.com/): This was used to validate the JavaScript code that was used on the quiz page.
+When this was first run, it was discovered that some semi-columns and defining variables were missing.
+This was corrected by introducing semicolons and defining the variables.

 ![JSHint validation ](assets/images/jshint-validation.png)